Ever the multi-tasker, I recently decided to combine family time with physical exercise.

 “Well, lucky for you that it’s not a real mountain.
 Get dressed, we’re going.”

-Not surprising, it ended up being a fun walk, challenging enough for the adults but not too hard for the kids.
+Not surprisingly, it ended up being a fun walk, challenging enough for the adults but not too hard for the kids.
 I’m sure the promise of lunch when we reached Simon Fraser University at the top had something to do with motivating them.

 This weekend, however, I decided to throw the kids a bone and avoid the deepest darkest hills of Burnaby for a more urban adventure.
 Together, we took on downtown Vancouver for a weekend of hometown tourism.